rita-barbosa/LAPR2-2223/docs/sprintB/us004/Readme.md

-# US 004 - To submit an announcement
+# US 004 - To submit a Request for an Announcement

 [Requirements Engineering](01.requirements-engineering/Readme.md)